-Selections (twinnings) are determined based on the following factors:
+Twinnings are determined based on the following factors:

-- Priority will be given to those applications with a strong history and heritage content; - Compatible demographics (ages, gender balance, size of group, etc.); - Similar themes or interests; - Compatible timeframe (summer vs school year); - Equitable provincial and territorial distribution; - Budget considerations.
+- · Priority will be given to those applications with a strong history and heritage content; - Compatible demographics (ages, gender balance, size of group, etc.); - · Similar themes or interests; - Compatible timeframe (summer vs school year); - Equitable provincial and territorial distribution; - Budget considerations / availability.

-KEYS FOR A SUCCESSFUL EXCHANGE
+KEYS TO A SUCCESSFUL EXCHANGE

-1. Define Your Objectives
+1. Define your learning objectives

 Exchanges are an ideal way to learn about Canadian history and heritage, cultural diversity, industry, rural and urban life or improve your second language.
-With clear defined learning objectives, the Experiences Canada staff will be able to twin you according to your learning plan.
+With clearly defined learning objectives, the Experiences Canada staff will be able to best twin you according to your learning plan.